Log in

 Our assistance dog program is open to the following groups:

-• 18- 26-year-old disabled young people without parent/carer support.
+• 16 to 26-year-old disabled young people without parent/carer support.

 • Disabled parents and disabled children under 26 living within their same household training the dog to support both parent and child.

-• Successor dogs for ANYONE we have trained an assistance dog for previously (this includes parents if their disabled child has now grown up & moved out of their household).
+• Successor dogs for ANYONE we have trained an assistance dog for previously (this includes parents if their disabled child has now grown up & moved out of their household) and including if all applicants are over the age criteria as long as they continue to meet the disability criteria.

 • 26 to 30 year olds who are not eligible for other assistance dog programs OR where the only program they're eligible for have no space currently.